Nerds489/technical-research-papers/CONTRIBUTING.md

 - Check existing issues before creating a new one
 - Provide detailed information about the problem
 - Include hardware specifications when relevant
-- Mention the specific guide or document affected
+- Mention the specific research paper or document affected

 ### Suggesting Improvements
 - Open an issue describing the proposed enhancement
 - Explain the benefits and potential impact
 - Link to relevant sources or documentation

-### Submitting Changes
+### Submitting Research

 1. **Fork the Repository**
    - Create a personal fork on GitHub